sara-hashemi/SurMX/README.md

 ## 1. Overview

 Accurate survival prediction in breast cancer requires modeling tumor-level biological heterogeneity rather than relying solely on global whole-breast representations.

-SurvMX implements a fully tumor-centric pipeline:

-1. 3D tumor segmentation via nnUNet v2
-2. Connected-component tumor extraction (VOIs)
-3. Spatially consistent 3D augmentation
-4. Tumor-level embedding extraction
-5. MIL-based patient-level aggregation
-6. Multimodal fusion with clinical metadata
-7. Cox-based survival optimization (OS and RFS trained separately)
+We propose a tumor-centric multimodal survival architecture that integrates instance-level MRI representations, global anatomical context, and structured clinical metadata within a unified Cox-based optimization framework.
+Tumor volumes are extracted from 3D segmentations and subjected to spatially consistent geometric rotations and intensity perturbations to enhance robustness and mitigate class imbalance.
+Each tumor volume is encoded using a deep feature extractor followed by a residual tumor encoder, producing instance-level embeddings.
+Survival prediction is formulated as a Multiple Instance Learning (MIL) problem in which each patient is represented as a variable-sized bag of tumor embeddings.
+A multi-head self-attention aggregation module learns adaptive instance weights to model intra-patient tumor heterogeneity.
+In parallel, a residual global encoder processes scan-level features to preserve anatomical context beyond localized lesions.
+Phase-specific embeddings are learned independently for each DCE-MRI phase to capture temporal contrast-enhancement dynamics.
+The aggregated tumor representation is fused with the global embedding through cross-attention and further integrated with learnable entity embeddings of categorical clinical variables.
+The resulting patient-level representation is refined through a Mixture-of-Experts module and optimized under a Cox Proportional Hazards objective in task-specific models for Overall Survival and Recurrence-Free Survival.

 Each patient is modeled as a bag of tumor instances, enabling biologically grounded risk aggregation.

 ---

-## 2. End-to-End Pipeline
+# 2. End-to-End Pipeline

 ---

-### STEP 0 — Download and Prepare MAMA-MIA
+## STEP 0 — Download and Prepare MAMA-MIA

 Download the MAMA-MIA dataset from the official source.